saranshvaid8/sample-agile-test-strategy/README.md

 ***
 ### Testing Approach

-Having layers of tests essentially act as a risk filter that tries to filters anomalies at verious levels.
+Having layers of tests essentially act as a risk filter that tries to filters anomalies at various levels.

 #### Test Pyramid